 He remembers one story she told in particular – about putting a drop of red wine on a baby’s tongue during a baptism in Bordeaux.
 Even at such a young age he was attracted to her descriptions of how wine, food and culture intermingle in France – where wine isn’t looked at as just alcohol, rather it is often an integral part of meals helping to bring family and friends together.
 From then on, Michael began researching wine – spending his free time learning about various wine regions and reading numerous wine books.

 He graduated from Purdue University with a degree in French Language and Literature (while there he started taking wine classes).
 After graduating, rather than pursuing a career in language he took his first job in the tasting room at Chandler Hill Vineyards in Missouri (his hometown is St. Louis).
-Eventually he moved to the Napa Valley to help make wine in Calistoga.
+Eventually he moved to Napa Valley to help make wine in Calistoga.
 Michael is driven to explore and learn as much as he can about wine.
 While learning how to make wine he earned his Sommelier certification with the Court of Master Sommeliers.

 Ritz Carlton, Cayman Islands